EARN IT Bill Community Call 1 Transcript

 This is why we need education and concerted efforts to oppose and defeat the so-called “EARN IT Act of 2020″ (S. 3398), especially from fellow sex working/trading and hustling comrades already invested in ending state surveillance and its rampant whorephobic punishment policies.

 What is the “EARN IT Act”?
 The full title is: Eliminating Abusive and Rampant Neglect of Interactive Technologies Act of 2020 or the “EARN IT Act of 2020”, introduced March 5, 2020.

 This act was proposed from Senators Graham (R-SC) and Blumenthal (D-CT), and drafted with help from Trump’s Justice Department.
 The act aims to address child sexual abuse online by threatening to allow more lawsuits against websites over user-created content and communication, unless they comply with new government speech guidelines.
 It would create a 19 person commission to set government control of online speech, which digital security experts believe is a thinly veiled attempt to mandate encryption backdoors.
 This means, in practice, ending encryption.

-If you care about free speech, the sharing of knowledge, dissent and freedom of expression online, your fellow queer and trans sex workers of color, drug-using workers and harm reduction advocates, or political opponents of the current administration, you should care about smashing this proposed act.
+If you care about free speech, the sharing of knowledge, dissent and freedom of expression online, your fellow queer and trans sex workers of color, survivors, drug-using workers and harm reduction advocates, or political opponents of the current administration, you should care about smashing this proposed act.